 One of the most common mistakes a pilot can make is to fly too close to the ground.
 Keeping it low sounds like a safe thing to do, especially for first time pilots, but you are creating one of the least stable flying situations possible for a drone.
 It boils down to the physics of quadcopter flight.
 As the propellers spin, they move air downward with enough force that the craft can take off of the ground; when close to the ground, that air bounces back up to the craft.

 Second, and this is way more important, propeller wash is extremely unstable.
 I’ve seen drones hovering low that all of a sudden whip into a spin or even completely flip upside down.
-Remember, your drone is producing enough airflow to lift itself into the air; if that air bounces off the ground back up into your craft, strange things can happen.
+Remember, your drone is producing enough air flow to lift itself into the air; if that air bounces off the ground back up into your craft at a weird angle, strange things can happen.

 For most drones, you should be safe once you are a few feet off the ground, but I might suggest what my DJI flight instructor taught me, take off, immediately go to about 7 or 8 feet in the air, hover while you re-asses your surroundings and see how things like wind are affecting your craft, then continue your flight from there.